 When I became pregnant with my first child, I suddenly realised the importance of taking proper care of my body, as I was ultimately responsible for the safety of the little human being that was growing inside me.
 During this precious time, it’s important to pay special attention to the various ingredients we put IN and ON our bodies, as they can affect the well-being of not only ourselves, but also our growing babies.
 I was very worried about which skincare to use.
-And I quickly realised that finding skincare products that are harmless yet still effective can be an overwhelming task, as harsh ingredients are found in most cleansers, shampoos, moisturisers and lotions.
+And I quickly realised that finding skincare products that are harmless yet still effective can be an overwhelming task.
 Interestingly, I was not alone with this concern – when surveying 100 pregnant women we found that their main concern when buying skincare was the safety of the ingredients found in the products.

 In order to make it easier for pregnant women to work out if their current skincare is safe to use, I have made this list below.
-It’s a detailed list of common skincare ingredients that I would highly recommend pregnant and breast-feeding mothers to avoid:
+It’s a detailed list of common skincare ingredients that I would highly recommend pregnant and nursing Mums to avoid:

 - Quaternium-15 is highly sensitising and is found in blush, mascara, lotion and shampoo.

 - DMDM Hydantoin is found in lotion, sunscreen and make-up remover and is one of the least sensitizing of these formaldehyde-releasing preservatives.

 - Imidazolidinyl urea, diazolidinyl urea, and polyoxymethylene urea are found in shampoo, conditioner, blush, eye shadow, and lotion.
 They are all known human allergens.

 - Sodium hydroxymethylglycinate is found in shampoo, moisturizer, conditioner, and lotion.
 Animal studies have shown that sodium hydroxymethylglycinate has the potential for sensitization and dermatitis.